 D.2.X Chroma sampling filter hint SEI semantics

 The chroma sampling filter hint SEI message provides the recommended coefficients of a chroma sampling filter.
-If the coefficients of chroma sampling filter both at an encoder and a decoder are designed based on the coefficients signalled in the chroma sampling filter hint SEI message, the color difference degradation wiil be expected to be minimized.
+If the coefficients of chroma sampling filter both at an encoder and a decoder are designed based on the coefficients signalled in the chroma sampling filter hint SEI message, the color difference degradation will be expected to be minimized.

 target_format_idc specifies the output of chroma sampling relative to that of the luma sampling as specified in subclause 6.2.
 The value of target_format_idc shall be in the range of 1 to 3, inclusive.